keygrip/fdm-responsive-menu/readme.txt

 2. Frontend Side Menu Open

 == Changelog ==
+1.2.1
+Fix menu with sub-navigation to show expand carat.
+Fix spacing if no additional icons or links are used below the menu.

 1.2.0
 Upgraded to Fontawesome 5.5.0.
 Fixed Menu Break Point and ID or Class to hide in settings options.